Up to 60% off sofas & mattresses — limited‑time deals.

 Are Birch mattresses good for couples?

-The Luxe and Elite handled motion and edge use better than the Natural, which is more bounce-forward.
+The Luxe and Elite handled motion and shared-edge use better than the Natural, which felt more bounce-forward.

 Is the Birch Kids Natural Mattress only for kids?

-It’s designed around child comfort needs and comes only in Twin and Full, so it works best as a dedicated kids bed or child guest room mattress.
+That is its intended role.
+It comes only in Twin and Full and works best as a dedicated kids bed or child guest-room mattress.

 Previous post